2023 Field Day Dates April 26 – 28th

-The Right Path is thrilled to continue our partnership with the Walter Farley Foundation to support literacy in low income (Title I) schools through our Horse Tales Literacy Project.
-Together, we provide field days and two books for 1st-grade students.
+The Right Path is thrilled to continue our partnership with the Walter Farley Foundation to support literacy in low income (Title I) schools through our Horse Tales Literacy Project for 1st-grade students.

 Early in the spring semester, we take horses to the schools to hand out the first book.
 The shocked faces of students seeing a horse INSIDE their classroom are priceless!

 While learning to read their first book and completing the corresponding curriculum, the students look forward to our Field Day events in late spring when over 300 students come out to the ranch for a day of learning and fun-filled activities!

 The BIG event is when they get to read their book to a horse and receive their second book!
 It is incredible to witness shy students suddenly feel the freedom to read aloud to their horse.

 2023 books have been provided by our dear friends at C4 Industrial, Your Machinery Resource and Industrial Supply Partner!

 If you would like to be a part of promoting literacy in your community, you can join us by volunteering or sponsoring the events and supplies.
 Contact us today or click the buttons below for more information.